How to Make Castile Soap Multi-Surface Cleaning Spray

 - Lavender and peppermint: Get pepped up for cleaning with this pleasant scent.

 - Lemon: Brighten your mood and tackle tough cleaning.

 Other essential oils to try to include are basil, bergamot, cinnamon, clove, eucalyptus, grapefruit, lime, oregano, rosemary and thyme.

 Use essential oils safely.
 If you get any essential oil in your eyes, flush with water for 10 to 15 minutes.
 Consult a doctor if irritation persists.
 If you get essential oils on your skin, wash with warm soapy water.
 The exception is lavender, which doesn't harm the skin; it is often used directly on the skin to treat burns and insect bites.

 - To disinfect surfaces, use disinfecting essential oils such as tea tree and lavender in your mixture and let this spray sit for a few minutes before rinsing.

-- For scrubbing action, sprinkle baking soda or this DIY aromatherapy cleanser in the sink, bathtub, shower, toilet, oven or cooktop.
+- For scrubbing action, sprinkle baking soda or a DIY aromatherapy cleanser in the sink, bathtub, shower, toilet, oven or cooktop.
 Then use the spray to dampen it to create a paste.
-Scrub away with an eco-friendly sponge or scrubbing tool and watch as dirt, grease and grime disappears.
+Scrub away with an eco-friendly sponge or scrubbing tool and watch as dirt, grease, and grime disappears.